yanickw/django_blog_website/README.md

 # django_blog_website
-A Blog Website Framework built in Python and Django
+A Website Blog Framework built in Python and Django.